nutraz/ai-bot-project/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.
 For major changes, open an issue first to discuss your ideas.

-License
-No license specified yet.
-Please add a LICENSE file to clarify usage rights.

 Maintainers
 nutraz
 Icphub-web3